Sal Margetts - Experienced Counsellor and Supervisor MBACP (Accred)

 Who I work with...

-I enjoy working with people from all walks of life, and with whatever they bring or are facing along their journeys.
-I am particularly passionate about working with young adults; especially those navigating through the rocky transition to adult hood and working with all the emotional issues that go with this.
-I also work with parents/carers facing challenging family circumstances, struggling with the challenges, worries and anxieties around parenting, including relationship breakdown and family crisis.
+I enjoy working with people from all walks of life, and with whatever they bring or are struggling with including young people, adults, and parents&carers.
+I am particularly passionate about working with young adults navigating their way into adult hood and supporting the challenges, future-fears, identity questioning and anxieties that can come with this tricky transition.

 How I work...